Binstellar-Technologies/magento2-create-custom-form-display-its-value-in-admin-grid/Readme.md

 ## Magento2 - Create custom form & display its value in Admin Grid

+> Magento2 an open-source e-commerce platform written in PHP.

 > In this extension we have created a Custom Form in Magento2 frontend & displayed it's value in admin grid.
 In order to do the same please install the extension.

+> Creating a custom form is a very basic need in any of the frameworks.
+In order to fulfil the same need in Magento2 we are going to check an example as shown in Screenshot & in order to implement the same you can follow to steps as mentioned below.

 > The Grid output you can see under Admin > Binstellar > Freehomemeasure Form Details